Biden’s prism of loss: A public man, shaped by private grief | WTOP

 “He is the unluckiest person I’ve ever known personally, and he is the luckiest person I’ve ever known personally,” says longtime friend Ted Kaufman, who succeeded Biden in the Senate.

 After the accident, Biden had no interest in the Senate anymore.
 No ambition for anything, really.
-His world view shrank to taking care of the boys.
+His world view shrank to taking care of his boys.

 “For the first time in my life, I understood how someone could consciously decide to commit suicide,” he would later reveal.

-Note: This story has been corrected to reflect that the pope cited by Biden friend Ted Kaufman is Pope John XXIII, not Pope John Paul XXIII.